livingearth-system/livingearth-system.github.io/oceania/australia/index.md

               - title: "Water Extent"
                 image: "/assets/img/australia/water-extent.jpg"
                 description: "The location of the boundary between a water body and the adjoining land surface, or a surface covered by water.
 Note that water can exist as snow or ice."
-             # - title: "Water Depth"
-             #   image: "/assets/img/australia/water-depth.jpg"
-             description: "The location of the boundary between a water body and the adjoining land surface, or a surface covered by water.
-Note that water can exist as snow or ice."
               - title: "Water Turbidity"
                 image: "/assets/img/australia/water-turbidity.jpg"
                 description: "The measure of water transparency, used to assess water quality.
 Drinking water should have a turbidity of less than 4 NTU (WHO).
 Also affects photosynthetic activity and oxygen concentration in water ecosystems."